-''' int function(Ihandle self, int lin, int col); [in C] elem:leaveitem(lin, col: number) -> (ret: number) [in IupLua3] elem:leaveitem_cb(lin, col: number) -> (ret: number) [in IupLua5] '''
+''' int function(Ihandle self, int lin, int col); [in C] elem:leaveitem_cb(lin, col: number) -> (ret: number) [in Lua] '''

 lin, col: Coordinates of the cell which is no longer the current cell.

 The user must return either IUP_DEFAULT or IUP_IGNORE.
 This callback is also called when the matrix is losing focus.
 Returning IUP_IGNORE prevents the current cell from changing, but this will not work when the matrix is losing focus.
 If you try to move to beyond matrix borders the cell will lose focus and then get it again, so leaveitem and enteritem will be called.